Email API for sending, receiving, and automation workflows

 An email API lets teams create inboxes, send and receive messages, inspect content, and automate routing in code.
 MailSlurp is built for engineering and QA workflows where reliability and repeatability matter more than one-off mailbox checks.

-If you are comparing options for , use this page as the implementation map.
+If you are searching for email api, use this page as the MailSlurp implementation map for inboxes, receive APIs, webhooks, tests, and delivery diagnostics.

 Quick answer